tenthweb/stv_election_decider/README.md

 - Business logic and STV algorithm inspired by various online resources on Single Transferable Vote systems, including the [Wikipedia page on STV](https://en.wikipedia.org/wiki/Single_transferable_vote) and the [Irish electoral commission](https://www.electoralcommission.ie/irelands-voting-system/).
 - Hosted on Heroku using Code Institute's mock terminal environment, using their provided template and deployment instructions.
 - Some unused code was adapted from Code Institute's Love Sandwiches project.
 - The code was produced in VScode.
-Autocompletion and linting were provided by the Pylance extension, as well as boilerplate code, e.g. autocompleting syntax for variable names, loops and functions, and autocorrecting indentation.
+Autocompletion and linting were provided by the Pylance extension, as well as boilerplate code, e.g. autocompleting syntax for variable names, loops, and functions, and autocorrecting indentation.
 - ChatGPT was used to help brainstorm features and future improvements, as well as to help debug some issues with the initial implementation of the STV algorithm.